BrandenEK/Blasphemous.Randomizer/README.md

 ### Door Rando changes

-Because of the nature of door rando, there are a few changes to had to be made in order for everything to still work properly.
+Because of the nature of door rando, there are a few changes that had to be made in order for everything to still work properly.
 <br>

 - A command has been added to respawn the player from the chosen starting location